CitizensFoundation/policy-synth/agents/docs/src/agents/problems/problems.md

 # AgentProblems

-AgentProblems is a class that extends the BaseAgent class and is responsible for processing various stages of problem-solving tasks.
+AgentProblems is a class that extends the BaseProcessingAgent class and is responsible for processing various stages of problem-solving tasks.
 It maintains a memory state and processes tasks based on the current stage of the problem-solving process.

 ## Properties